Beryllium copper: Properties

 C17200 has effective corrosion-resistant properties when exposed to harsh conditions such as seawater, and down-hole environments.
 It will withstand sulphide or chloride stress corrosion cracking and will resist the effects of carbon dioxide and hydrogen embrittlement.

 Copper alloys in general have always been considered non-sparking.
-C17200 has the strength to withstand the use of hand and mechanical tools.
-These non-sparking features are best applied in explosive environments such as in the Oil & Gas and gunpowder industries.
+C17200 has the strength to withstand use in hand and mechanical tools.
+These non-sparking features are best applied in explosive environments such as in the oil & gas and gunpowder industries.

 Toxicity

-Inhalation of dust, mist, or fume-containing beryllium can cause chronic beryllium disease, which restricts the exchange of oxygen between the lungs and the bloodstream.
-The International Agency for Research on Cancer (IARC) lists beryllium as a Group 1 Human Carcinogen.
+Inhalation of dust, mist, or fumes containing beryllium can cause chronic beryllium disease, which restricts the exchange of oxygen between the lungs and the bloodstream.
+The International Agency for Research on Cancer (IARC) lists beryllium as a Group 1 human carcinogen.
 The National Toxicology Program (NTP) also lists beryllium as a carcinogen.
-Copper beryllium alloy containing less than 2.5% Beryllium (in Copper) is not designated as a carcinogen.
-The current OSHA PELs for pure beryllium is 2 micrograms (µg) per cubic meter as an 8-hour TWA, 5 µg/m3 as a ceiling not to be exceeded for more than 30 minutes at a time, and 25 µg/m3 as a peak exposure is never to be exceeded.
-The OSHA limits have been in place for nearly 30 years and have not been revised in that time.
-The American Conference of Governmental Industrial Hygienists (ACGIH) current Threshold Limit Value (TLV)* for beryllium is 0.05 µg/m3 averaged over an 8-hour work shift [updated 02/23/2010].
+Copper beryllium alloy containing less than 2.5% beryllium (in copper) is not designated as a carcinogen.

 Uses

 Beryllium copper is a non-ferrous alloy used in springs, spring wire, load cells, and other parts that must retain their shape under repeated stress and strain.
 It has high electrical conductivity and is used in low-current contacts for batteries and electrical connectors.

-Beryllium copper is non-sparking but physically tough and nonmagnetic, fulfilling the requirements of ATEX directive for Zones 0, 1, and 2.
+Beryllium copper is non-sparking yet physically tough and nonmagnetic, fulfilling the requirements of ATEX directive for Zones 0, 1, and 2.
 Beryllium copper screwdrivers, pliers, wrenches, cold chisels, knives, and hammers are available for environments with explosive hazards, such as oil rigs, coal mines, and grain elevators.
-An alternative metal sometimes used for non-sparking tools is Aluminium Bronze.
+An alternative metal sometimes used for non-sparking tools is aluminium bronze.
 Compared to steel tools, beryllium copper tools are more expensive and not as strong, but the properties of beryllium copper in hazardous environments may outweigh the disadvantages.
-Some other uses include:
+Some of BeCu's varied uses include: